 Most states require medical estheticians to obtain a license in esthetics.
 Individuals must apply for the exam, which typically covers subjects such as sanitation methods, safe equipment use, procedure skills and skin care knowledge.
 In addition to training and licensing, medical estheticians may benefit from strong interpersonal skills and a well-groomed appearance.

 Employment Outlook and Salary Information

-As of May 2015, skincare specialists, including medical estheticians, earned an average yearly salary of $35,300.
-At that time, outpatient care centers, hospitals and physician offices offered the top pay, according to the U.S. Bureau of Labor Statistics (BLS).
-During the 2014-2024 decade, the BLS predicted much faster-than-average job growth of 12% for these professionals.
+As of May 2018, skincare specialists, including medical estheticians, earned an average yearly salary of $36,350.
+At that time general and surgical hospitals and physician offices offered the top pay, according to the U.S. Bureau of Labor Statistics (BLS).
+During the 2018-2028 decade, the BLS predicted much faster-than-average job growth of 11% for these professionals.